genie-tooling/genie-tooling/README.md

 ## Core Concepts

-*   **Plugins**: Genie is built around a plugin architecture.
-Almost every piece of functionality (LLM interaction, tool definition, data retrieval, caching, etc.) is a plugin that can be swapped or extended.
-*   **Managers**: Specialized managers (e.g., `ToolManager`, `RAGManager`, `LLMProviderManager`) orchestrate their respective plugin types.
 *   **`Genie` Facade**: The primary entry point for most applications.
 It simplifies interaction with all underlying managers and plugins, providing easy access to:
     *   LLM chat and generation (`genie.llm`)
     *   Retrieval Augmented Generation (`genie.rag`)
     *   Tool execution (`genie.execute_tool`)
     *   Natural language command processing (`genie.run_command`)
+*   **Plugins**: Genie is built around a plugin architecture.
+Almost every piece of functionality (LLM interaction, tool definition, data retrieval, caching, etc.) is a plugin that can be swapped or extended.
+*   **Managers**: Specialized managers (e.g., `ToolManager`, `RAGManager`, `LLMProviderManager`) orchestrate their respective plugin types, typically managed internally by the `Genie` facade.
-*   **Configuration**: Applications provide runtime configuration (e.g., API keys, default plugin choices, plugin-specific settings) via a `MiddlewareConfig` object (often using `FeatureSettings` for simplicity) and a custom `KeyProvider` implementation.
+*   **Configuration**: Applications provide runtime configuration (e.g., API keys, default plugin choices, plugin-specific settings) via a `MiddlewareConfig` object, often simplified using `FeatureSettings`, and a custom `KeyProvider` implementation (or the default `EnvironmentKeyProvider`).
+*   **`@tool` Decorator**: Easily turn your Python functions into Genie-compatible tools with automatic metadata generation.

 ## Key Plugin Categories